QED-it/zkinterface-ir/README.md

 # Getting Started with the SIEVE IR toolbox

-This user guide is aimed at implementors of zero-knowledge systems and details how to integrate their systems using the SIEVE IR toolbox.
-For an introduction and more details, see the specification (TODO: final link).
+This user guide is aimed at implementors of zero-knowledge systems and details how to integrate their systems using the zkInterface SIEVE IR toolbox.
+For details on the zkInterface framework see [the original spec](https://github.com/QED-it/zkinterface/blob/master/zkInterface.pdf), and for details on the SIEVE IR format, see the [standard specification](https://github.mit.edu/sieve-all/collaboration/blob/master/ir/proposals/IR0%20Proposed%20Specification%20Draft.pdf).

-This guide uses the SIEVE IR supporting library for the Rust programming language, and its companion command-line interface (CLI).
+This guide uses the zkInterface SIEVE IR supporting library for the Rust programming language, and its companion command-line interface (CLI).
 It focuses on a circuit-and-gates format.
 For R1CS systems, see similar content in [github.com/QED-it/zkinterface](https://github.com/QED-it/zkinterface).

-SIEVE IR is a method to communicate a zero-knowledge statement from a statement generator to a proving system.
-In this guide, we first generate example statements, and we then consume them.
+zkInterface SIEVE IR is a method to communicate a zero-knowledge statement from a statement generator to a proving system.
+In this guide, we first generate example SIEVE IR statements, and we then consume them.
 These steps can serve as a starting point for a new implementation in a statement generator, or in a proving system, respectively.

 ## Information Flow

 To communicate a statement, three types of information are transmitted:

+- A set of parameters and knobs that define the type of the statement being used, called the _Header_.

-- A description of computation as a circuit of gates connected through wires.
+- A description of computation as a circuit of gates connected through wires, called the _Relation_.

-- A witness used as input to the circuit by the prover side of the proving system.
+- A witness used as input to the circuit by the prover side of the proving system, caleld the _Witness_.

-- Metadata providing additional instructions to the proving system.
+- An instance used as inpout to the circuit both by the prover and the verifier, called the _Instance_.

 The exact structure of this information is specified in a FlatBuffers schema called `sieve_ir.fbs` in this repository, along with inline documentation.
 See the respective structures: Header, Relation, Instance, Witness.